 This pergola kit is just as easy on the eyes as it is on the wallet.
 Made of rust-resistant, powder-coated metal, the Sunjoy Metal Pergola kit is great for year-round use no matter the weather.
 It offers 104.5 square feet of coverage, with plenty of space for a table and chairs, firepit, or space to lounge.
 Although pergola kits are a sizable investment for any backyard, this pick is more affordable than most.

 The shape is slightly arched, which provides an additional architectural detail that many homeowners look for when upgrading their outdoor space.
 You can use the included canopy to provide shade or assemble it without, especially if you plan to use your pergola to grow climbing plants.

 Best Splurge: Backyard Discovery Laguna Cabana Pergola with Conversation Seating

 Shape: Triangular | Frame Material: Steel | Coverage Area: 52 square feet

 Small area covered by overhead portion

-Benches and tables are built-in (no options for configuration)
+Benches and tables are built-in (not reconfigurable)

 If you're looking to get the best of the best for your outdoor area, Backyard Discovery has a lot of great options that look attractive, are built to last, and have special features.
-One of their more expensive models, the Laguna Cabana with Conversation Seating, doesn’t cover a lot of space but has everything you need for a relaxing stay right in your own backyard.
+One of their more expensive models, the Laguna Cabana with Conversation Seating, doesn't cover a lot of space but has everything you need for a relaxing stay right in your backyard.

 Best Vinyl: Vita Camelot 12 ft. x 12 ft.
 Louvered Pergola